 Disruption on a massive scale, either natural or man-made, occurring in short or long periods is termed as Disaster.
-Disaster management in India has been an important point of discussion owing to frequent natural disasters ranging from earthquakes, floods, drought, etc. This makes the issue of disaster management worthwhile to considered as part of the preparation for UPSC exams.
+Disaster management in India has been an important point of discussion owing to frequent natural disasters ranging from earthquakes, floods, drought, etc. This makes the issue of disaster management worthwhile to considered as part of the preparation for IAS Exam.

 In this post, you will read all about disaster and disaster management about the Indian context.
 IAS aspirants can also download the Disaster Management notes PDF.

 Loss of life and property due to these disasters have been steadily mounting throughout the world due to inadequate technology to combat disasters, rise in population, climate change, and continuing ecological degradation.
 The global efforts to manage disasters have proven to be insufficient to match the frequency and magnitude of natural disasters.